Tajogaite: Name

 Tajogaite is the name given to an area of the island of La Palma belonging to the municipality of El Paso and located south of Los Romanciaderos, close to Montaña Rajada.
 The toponym appears frequently from the 18th century on in local records linked to land ownership, however its use dates back to times when the Benahoarites inhabited the island.

+Characteristics

+The volcano is 1120 m above sea level, with the cone of the volcano being approximately 200 m high.
+The main crater is 172 m long and 106 m wide, and is one of seven vents.
+The Tajogaite eruption was associated with a magma-gas decoupled system, which resulted in 7-16% of the total erupted volume being made up of tephra.